 A person with diabetes constantly manages their blood's sugar (glucose) levels.
 After a blood sample is taken and tested, it is determined whether the glucose levels are low or high.
-If glucose levels are too low carbohydrates are ingested.
-If glucose in the blood is too high, the appropriate amount of insulin is administered into the body such as through an insulin pump.
+Following your health care provider's instructions, if glucose levels are too low, carbohydrates can be ingested.
+If glucose in the blood is too high, the appropriate amount of insulin can be administered into the body such as through an insulin pump.

-Review Date 6/18/2013
+Review Date 6/27/2012

 Updated by: Shehzad Topiwala, MD, Chief Consultant Endocrinologist, Premier Medical Associates, The Villages, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.